vibeus/vibe-website/content/blog/essential-tools-to-boost-remote-employee-engagement/index.md

 ## Calendly

 [Calendly](https://calendly.com/) is a meeting scheduler that centralizes communication and eliminates back-and-forth emails.
-Calendly connects up to six different calendars to verify availability for one-on-one meetings or with larger teams.
+Connect up to six different calendars using Calendly to verify availability for one-on-one meetings or with larger teams.

 This feature-rich scheduler automates confirmations, reminders, buffers and can even cap the number of meetings held per day.
 You can customize your settings to set limits and restrictions on meetings, hopefully eliminating last-minute meetings where you don’t have time to prepare.